uncore-team/franka_rl/train/reach6/README.md

 # reach6

-The goal of this model is to control the position AND THE ORIENTATION of the end-effector.
-The GUI has been updated to a cylindrical input so as to avoid setting as a goal a corner that is out of the robots working space.
+* The goal of this model is to control the position AND THE ORIENTATION of the end-effector.

+* The GUI has been updated to a cylindrical input so as to avoid setting as a goal a corner that is out of the robots working space.

+* CONFIG.py file is where the user can define the environment parameters so as to avoid entering any file other from task.py.

+---

+* Make run file

+* The GUI should include information about the error vector of the pose

 Action has seven dimensions (joints)
 The goal orientation is always the same, vertical (pi,0,0) ->